pieterjm/JukeboxBot/README.md

 ## Ideas for new features
 Priority:
+ - When folks type /queue, and the bot shows the queue, can we differentiate between what is added by plebs and what is the background playlist?
  - Chat embedded on the website (NOSTR maybe?)
 Endusers can toggle this on or of to be dislplayed in their own videofeed.
 Preferably should not requre a login but users should be able to set a username or use nostr or twitter login to chat.
  - Connect the bot to NOSTR.
 How should that fundionaly work?
  - Audio players other than spotify